This is the

 - #colleagues-and-coffee — this Slack channel pairs Trussels up to meet on a regular basis.

-- We each have 150 allotted to us each month as an employee effectiveness budget that doubles as a “discretionary kindness budget.”
-If you want to send someone a present, card, etc, you are welcome to do so within this budget.
+- We each have a $150 employee effectiveness budget each month that includes a “discretionary kindness budget.”
+If you want to send someone a present, card, treat, etc, you are welcome to do so within this budget.
+You don’t need manager approval for those purchases, but they should be logged in Expensify as * Employee Effectiveness - COGS* unless you are part of Truss Leadership or are in a non-billable role.

 - #book-club — a Slack channel where we pick a book to read together, and then get together to discuss it.